apache/spark-website/contributing.md

 Performance regression is also one kind of bug.
 The pull request to fix a performance regression must provide a benchmark to prove the problem is indeed fixed.

 Note that, data correctness/data loss bugs are very serious.
+Make sure the corresponding bug report JIRA ticket is labeled as `correctness` or `data-loss`.
 If the bug report doesn't get enough attention, please send an email to `dev@spark.apache.org`, to draw more attentions.

 It is possible to propose new features as well.
 These are generally not helpful unless